 The seesaw popularity contest over soy has constantly been an ongoing debate among foodie skeptics.
-Is soy good for me or will it increase my risk for chronic disease?
+Is soy good for me or will it increase my risk for chronic disease or cancer?
 The question of whether soy is the superman or kryptonite to your health is reviewed in nearly 2,000 papers published annually.

 One study recently published this past March in Cancer looked at more than 6,000 American and Canadian women with breast cancer and found that consumption of foods post-diagnosis containing soy’s main component, isoflavones, is associated with a 21% decrease risk of death.
 This decrease was only observed in women with hormone receptor-negative tumors as well as those who were not treated with endocrine therapy.
 A meta-analysis that included close to 10,000 breast cancer patients also found a positive correlation between consuming at least 10 mg of dietary isoflavones and a 25% reduced risk of breast cancer reoccurrence.
 The researchers believe that the consumption of isoflavones in their dietary form may even contribute to longevity.

-Dietitians have a responsibility to try to resolve the ongoing debate about the effects of soy consumption.
+So far, the evidence does not point to any dangers from eating soy in people, and the health benefits appear to outweigh any potential risk.
+In fact, there is growing evidence that eating traditional soy foods such as tofu, tempeh, edamame, miso, and soymilk may lower the risk of breast cancer, especially among Asian women.
 Soy is an excellent substitute for any meat protein, and the only legume that contains high amounts of omega-3 fatty acids.
-For years, many countries including the United States have recognized soy’s ability to lower cholesterol and have provided health claims to support their growing consensus.
+For years, many countries including the United States have recognized soy’s ability to lower cholesterol, lower rates of heart disease, and have provided health claims to support their growing consensus.
 The benefits of soy remain clear and continue to surprise researchers.
 It may be worth incorporating soy onto your plate on a regular basis.

 Dietary Isoflavone Intake and All-Cause Mortality in Breast Cancer Survivors: The Breast Cancer Family Registry. (n.d.).
 Retrieved June 15, 2017, from https://ncbi.nlm.nih.gov/labs/articles/28263368/